 - Quarantine and conditioning: During the quarantine and conditioning period, the opportunity for exercise will automatically be limited to the periods when the primary enclosure is being cleaned to prevent the spread of disease between dogs within a group and between groups of animals.
 The quarantine period will end at the discretion of the veterinary staff but will not exceed 30 days unless authorized in writing by the institutional veterinarian.

 - Medical exemptions: The veterinary staff may suspend the exercise requirement for medical reasons provided that the exemption is documented and justified in the dog’s medical record.
 Medical exemptions must be reviewed and documented every 30 days unless the medical condition is permanent.
 The veterinary staff may exempt a dog from the exercise requirement if the dog’s behavior is a potential hazard to personnel.

-- Protocol exemption: An investigator may, in the animal use protocol, request an exemption from the exercise requirement for scientific reasons.
+- Protocol exemption: An investigator may request an exemption from the exercise requirement for scientific reasons.
 Justification must be provided, and the protocol must be approved by the institutional veterinarian and the Institutional Animal Care and Use Committee (IACUC).

-Exemptions must be reviewed and approved annually by the IACUC or its designated representative.
+Exemptions will be reviewed and approved annually by the IACUC or its designated representative.

 Guide for the Care and Use of Laboratory Animals (Guide), 8th Edition, NRC, 2011.